Lady's Pictorial: Description

 In one of her autobiographies, the American journalist Elizabeth Banks (who moved to England in 1893 and gained a reputation for her investigative reporting, often involving impersonating working class women) relates how Alfred Gibbons took three hours to come up with an undercover assignment for her to go to Kent and pick strawberries.
 After she submitted a draft, he was appalled to learn that she had endangered her health by continuing to work all day in the rain.
 Banks describes Gibbons as gruff, but very kind and considerate: he offered the "most liberal terms I had ever received for any London work," immediately paid her for the extra column that she required beyond what he had originally allocated, and was willing to cover her doctor's bill as part of her expenses.

 Helen C. Black's Notable Women Authors of the Day: Biographical Sketches (1893), which profiled the lives of twenty prominent British women writers, first appeared as a series of separate articles in the Lady's Pictorial before they were revised, enlarged and updated for book publication.

 Some of the prestigious contributors of stories to the Lady's Pictorial Summer and Christmas numbers are Rhoda Broughton, Marie Corelli, Violet Hunt and Margaret Oliphant.
 Marie Corelli is known to have contributed three articles to the Lady’s Pictorial Christmas numbers in 1891, 1894, and 1895, apparently based on press reports rather than surviving copies of the relevant issues in libraries.
 The novels that the magazine serialized were not exclusively written by women: in his 1895 interview Gibbons refers to books by Marion Crawford and W. E. Norris.
 At the Circulating Library: A Database of Victorian Fiction, 1837–1901, provides a list of some of the fiction first published in the Lady's Pictorial.

-The artists employed by the Lady’s Pictorial include Maurice Greiffenhagen, Dudley Hardy, Bernard Partridge and F. H. Townsend.
+The artists employed by the Lady’s Pictorial include Maurice Greiffenhagen, Dudley Hardy, Bernard Partridge, Fred Pegram and F. H. Townsend.
 On 24 September 1887 Oscar Wilde wrote to Partridge, then a young and relatively unknown artist, sending him two short poems suitable for illustration.
-The illustrated poems, “Le Panneau” and “Les Ballons,” appeared in the Lady's Pictorial in December 1887, and Partridge later collaborated with Wilde to illustrate two other works, “The Young King” and “In the Forrest” that appeared in the Lady’s Pictorial Christmas numbers for 1888 and 1899.
+The illustrated poems, "Le Panneau" and "Les Ballons," appeared in the Lady's Pictorial in December 1887, and Partridge later collaborated with Wilde to illustrate two other works, "The Young King" and "In the Forrest" that appeared in the Lady’s Pictorial Christmas numbers for 1888 and 1899.
+The Lady's Pictorial is considered to hold "a very high position in the record of the black-and-white art of the nineties" as "perhaps the best illustrated paper in England," when "many lovers of things artistic—even mere males—bought it (and especially its Christmas numbers) solely for the excellence of its drawings."

 Due to poor health, Gibbons had less direct involvement in editing the Lady's Pictorial in the late 1890s.
 He died in 1900 at Grasse on the French Riviera.